Granada’s Alhambra – a Moorish dream

 Luxurious stay near Alhambra

-Nearby Alhambra you find the beautiful Alhambra Palace Hotel.
+Nearby Alhambra, you will find the beautiful Alhambra Palace Hotel.

 Inaugurated by King Alfonso XIII in 1910 as a hotel and casino, the hotel preserves the luxury and style of the beginning of the 20th century.

-Decorated in a design which reflects the art of the Alhambra but incorporates the amenities of a modern day luxury hotel.
+It is decorated in a design that reflects the art of the Alhambra but incorporates the amenities of a modern luxury hotel.

 Link to the hotel for more pictures and information: Alhambra Palace Hotel